-Just as every family in America must live within its means, so too should the federal government.
-The federal government cannot govern responsibly if it continues to spend more than it takes in year after year.
+Just as every family in America must live within their own means, so too should the federal government.
+Washington cannot govern responsibly if it continues to spend more than it takes in year after year.
 Out-of-control spending weakens our economy, threatens our social safety net, and sets up future generations to inherit a bankrupt nation.
-In order to ensure our kids and grandkids have the same opportunities we have enjoyed, difficult decisions must be made to place our finances on a sustainable path.
+In order to ensure our kids and grandkids have the same opportunities we’ve enjoyed, difficult decisions must be made to place our finances on a sustainable path.

-Our debt currently exceeds $20 trillion, which equals $65,200 owed by every man, woman, and child in America, regardless of income.
-The non-partisan Congressional Budget Office (CBO) estimates we will add about $10 trillion to our debt over the next 10 years if nothing is done.
+Our national, state, and local debt currently exceeds $27 trillion, which equals $90,000 owed by every man, woman, and child in America, regardless of income.
+The non-partisan Congressional Budget Office (CBO) estimates we will add about $13 trillion to our debt over the next 10 years if nothing is done.
 This path is unsustainable and will only get worse over time if we continue to ignore our spending problem.
+While Congress needed to act and provide relief for American people during COVID-19, now more than ever, we need to focus on reducing unnecessary spending and tackling the largest drivers of our deficit and debt.

 A Budget that Balances

-During my time in Congress, I have voted for a number of budget resolutions that would balance the federal budget in 10 years by gradually restricting annual spending, lower our debt-to-GDP ratio, and enacting pro-growth policies to create millions of new jobs—all while preserving social safety net and retirement programs for current and future beneficiaries.
+During my time in Congress, I have supported budget resolutions that would balance the federal budget in 10 years by gradually restricting annual spending, lowering our debt-to-GDP ratio, and enacting pro-growth policies to create millions of new jobs—all while preserving social safety net and retirement programs for current and future beneficiaries.

 In an effort to get us closer to a balanced budget, I introduced the Truth in Spending Act.
 In short, this legislation would create an expedited path of consideration for measures to cut spending that has exceeded its original cost projections.
 For more information on this measure, please see more at the bottom of this page.